dport96/ITM352/morea/090.algorithms/experience-dayOfTheWeek-algorithm.md

 ### Here are the specifications:

  - Implement the above algorithm in JS to determine the day of the week for ANY date.
-Start by defining variables `day` for the day a number from 1-31, `month` for the month (a String) "January", "February", etc., `year` a number 1900-2099 for the year
+Start by defining variables `day` for the day a number from 1-31, `month` for the month (a `String`) "January", "February", etc., `year` a number 1900-2099 for the year
  - Use your birth date as a **test case**.
  - Implement it in a general way that works for whatever is assigned to the variables day,month,year.
 No hard-coding of calculations or steps as in the lab exercise.
  - **Do not** implement it as a series of variable steps `step1 = ...` as in the Lab exercise.
 Each step need not be a line of code.
 You can combine steps to get the same result.
 For example, steps 2 through 5 can be done in a single line of code.
-Note that you do not need variables for the steps unless the result of that step is used in multiple other steps (so step1 may be useful to have as a varoable). **HINT:** This program can be written in 8 lines of code using only 2 variables for calculations!
+Note that you do not need variables for the steps unless the result of that step is used in multiple other steps (so step1 may be useful to have as a variable). **HINT:** This program can be written in 8 lines of code using only 2 variables for calculations!
  - Use `parseInt()` or `Math.floor()` to get the divisor and drop the remainder
  - To handle step 1 use `if` or a *ternary operator*
  - Make an object `monthKey` from the month-key table and use it for Step 6